The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A procedure that involves inserting a long flexible tube (with a camera and light) into the back passage via the anus, while the patient is sedated, to examine the lining of the bowel.

 A surgeon with specialist training in the surgical management of diseases of the large intestine (bowel), including the colon, rectum and anus.

 Surgery to create an artificial opening in the abdomen (tummy) where an end of bowel (colon) is bought through the abdominal wall.
 Bowel contents (poo) will come out of the opening (stoma) and be collected in a bag or pouch that covers the stoma.

-A procedure where a special maginifying instrument called a colposcope is used to examine the cervix, vagina and vulva.
+A procedure where a special magnifying instrument called a colposcope is used to examine the cervix, vagina and vulva.

 A nurse who provides health care to people in their homes or a community health centre.

-When medication is supplied at a reduced cost by a drug company because it is not funded by the Australian Government Pharmacutical Benefits Scheme.
+When medication is supplied at a reduced cost by a drug company because it is not funded by the Australian Government Pharmaceutical Benefits Scheme.

 Treatments that are sometimes used in addition to standard medical treatments, for example acupuncture, massage therapy, hypnosis, and meditation.

 When there are no signs of cancer after treatment is completed.